DerekCuevas/avowal/README.md

 ```

 ## Examples
 Exapmles of the form validation can be found in /examples.
-There are two examples, a particle editior (basic) and a sign up form (advanced).
+There are two examples, a particle editior (particle) and a sign up form (signup).

 ## Todo
 - documentation work